Gan-Tu/SharePaste/README.md

 - GCS uploads require network and proper credentials; in development you may use the local fallback (`USE_GCS=false`).
 Local files are written to `./uploads`.
 - GCS objects are made public at upload to enable direct public download links.
 If you require private access, switch back to signed URLs and configure credentials appropriately.
 - This project intentionally does not include tests per the requirements.
+- Real‑time updates use SSE and require a single server process to be effective.
+For multiple instances (e.g., autoscaling), add a shared pub/sub (Redis, Postgres LISTEN/NOTIFY, etc.) and publish events across instances.
+Cloud Run supports streaming responses; heartbeats are included to keep connections alive.

 ## Project Structure